-- where 15N2O is ng of 15N in headspace N2O per g of dry weight soil, 15NO3-N is ng of 15N in NO3- - per g dw of soil, final refers to the end of the incubation (~60 h), and initial refers to the first - 248 time point at which change in 15N of N2O was assessed (~3 h). - To assess the potential for N2O to be reduced to N2 by denitrifiers in the other horizon when - incubated together, we calculated the combination effect (ng N2O-N g dw-1 h-1) as the - 251 difference between observed net N2O fluxes when soil horizons shared the incubation - 252 headspace (observed) and the expected flux determined as the linear, additive effect of rate for - 253 horizons in separate headspaces (((organic + mineral)/2) = expected).
-The combination effect - was also expressed as a percent of the expected flux:
+To assess the potential for $N_2O$ to be reduced to $N_2$ by denitrifiers in the other horizon when incubated together, we calculated the combination effect (ng $N_2O-N$ g dw-1 h-1) as the difference between observed net $N_2O$ fluxes when soil horizons shared the incubation headspace (observed) and the expected flux determined as the linear, additive effect of the rate for horizons in separate headspaces (((organic + mineral)/2) = expected).
+The combination effect was also expressed as a percentage of the expected flux:

-255 Combination effect
+Combination effect (%) =

-$$(\%) = \frac{observed - expected}{expected} 100,$$
+$$\frac{\text{observed} - \text{expected}}{\text{expected}} \times 100$$

-(2)
+, (2)

-- 256 where a negative combination effect implies reduction caused by inclusion of one of the - 257 horizons.
+where a negative combination effect implies reduction caused by the inclusion of one of the horizons.

-- 259 2.4 Soil nutrient analysis - 260 To observe changes in extractable inorganic N during the incubation, we extracted soil - subsamples prior to and following the incubation (fresh mass, organic: 12 g; mineral 10 g) by - shaking for 1 h with 40 ml 0.5 M K2SO4.
-After shaking all samples were filtered and extracts - 263 frozen at -20 °C until further analysis.
-Soil NO3-N and NH4+N in the extracts were analyzed on a - Lachat 8500 Autoanalyzer (Hach Co., Loveland, CO, USA) using the cadmium reduction and - 265 phenol red methods, respectively. - 266 2.5 Functional gene abundance - Soil DNA was extracted from approximately 0.25 g fresh weight soil using MoBio Power Soil - 268 DNA extraction kit and purified with MoBio PowerClean DNA Clean-up kit (MoBio Laboratories, - 269 Carlsbad, CA, USA, now Qiagen).
-DNA was quantified with a Qubit 2.0 Fluorometer (Invitrogen, - 270 Carlsbad, CA, USA), diluted by a factor of ten and stored at -20 °C until further analysis.
-We assayed several functional gene primers in the denitrification pathway via PCR (nirK (Henry et al., 2006), nirS (Throbäck et al., 2004), norB (Braker and Tiedje, 2003), nosZ (Rösch et al., 2002), nosZ clade II (Jones et al., 2013); Supplementary Table 1), and selected nirS and nosZ as the most tractable indicators of N2O production and reduction in these soils using quantitative PCR (qPCR), based on successful amplification of these genes across all samples. qPCR was accomplished using the ABI StepOnePlus (Applied Biosystems) with Brilliant III Ultra-Fast SYBR® Green QPCR Master Mix (Agilent/Life Technologies, Carlsbad, CA, USA).
-Each reaction consisted of 5 μl (~2 ng) genomic DNA, 400 nM each primer, 300 nM reference dye and 1 X Brilliant III in a final volume of 20 μl.
+2.4 Soil nutrient analysis

+To observe changes in extractable inorganic N during the incubation, we extracted soil subsamples prior to and following the incubation (fresh mass of the organic sample was 12 g, and fresh mass of the mineral sample was 10 g) by shaking for 1 h with 40 mL 0.5 M $K_2SO_4$ .
+After shaking all of the samples were filtered and the extracts were frozen at $-20\,^{\circ}\mathrm{C}$ until further analysis.
+Soil $NO_3^--N$ and $NH_4^+-N$ in the extracts were analyzed on a Lachat QuikChem 8500 autoanalyzer (Hach Co., Loveland, CO, USA) using the cadmium reduction and phenol red methods, respectively.

+2.5 Functional gene abundance

+Soil DNA was extracted from approximately 0.25 g fresh weight soil using a MoBio PowerSoil DNA extraction kit and purified with a MoBio PowerClean DNA clean-up kit (MoBio Laboratories, Carlsbad, CA, USA; now Qiagen).
+DNA was quantified with a Qubit 2.0 fluorometer (Invitrogen, Carlsbad, CA, USA), diluted by a factor of 10, and stored at $-20\,^{\circ}$ C until further analysis.
+We assayed several functional gene primers in the denitrification pathway via polymerase chain reaction (PCR) (nirK, Henry et al., 2006; nirS, Throbäck et al., 2004; norB, Braker and Tiedje, 2003; nosZ, Rösch et al., 2002; nosZ clade II, Jones et al., 2013; Table S1 in the Supplement) and selected nirS and nosZ as the most tractable indicators of N2O production and reduction in these soils using quantitative PCR (qPCR), based on successful amplification of these genes across all samples. qPCR was accomplished using ABI StepOnePlus (Applied Biosystems) with Brilliant III Ultra-Fast SYBR® Green QPCR Master Mix (Agilent/Life Technologies, Carlsbad, CA, USA).
+Each reaction consisted of 5 μL (~2 ng) genomic DNA, 400 nM of primer, 300 nM of reference dye, and 1 X Brilliant III in a final volume of 20 μL.
 The qPCR program consisted of an initial denaturing temperature of 95 °C for 3 min followed by 40 cycles of denaturing at 95 °C for 5 s and a combined annealing and extension step of 10 s at 60 °C for both nirS and nosZ genes.
 Melt curves were calculated at the end of each qPCR run to confirm product specificity.
-Each qPCR plate contained one primer pair, three negative controls and a four-point standard curve (ranging from 300 to 300,000 copies).
-Standard curves were generated using genomic DNA from lab stock of cultured Pseudomonas fluorescens and gene copy numbers were calculated assuming a mass of 1.096 x 10-21g per base pair (Wallenstein and Vilgalys, 2005), one gene copy per genome, and a genome size of 7.07 Mb (NCBI).
-All gene abundance data were corrected by soil oven dry mass based on the dry:fresh mass ratio of an oven-dried subsample collected post-incubation.
+Each qPCR plate contained one primer pair, three negative controls, and a four-point standard curve (ranging from 300 to 300 000 copies).
+Standard curves were generated using genomic DNA from a lab stock of cultured Pseudomonas fluorescens, and gene copy numbers were calculated assuming a mass of $1.096 \times 10^{-21}$ g per base pair (Wallenstein and Vilgalys, 2005), one gene copy per genome, and a genome size of 7.07 Mb (NCBI).
+All gene abundance data were corrected by soil ovendry mass based on the dry: fresh mass ratio of an oven-dried subsample collected post-incubation.